 Skeletons are pretty incredible, complex structures that are the infrastructure of our bodies.
 They provide the framework, protect our vital organs, and connect together in a way that allows us to move.
 Kids probably don't think much about their bones until they actually break one.
 When that happens, they are forced to really think about the vital role they play underneath layers of skin and muscle.
 For curious kids, here are some strange skeleton facts that will blow them away.

-Strange Information About Bones and the Skeletal System
+Strange Facts About the Skeletal System

 Kids who are interested in the human body will love learning about the intricate bones that work to protect our organs and allow us to move with extreme flexibility and ease.
-They will especially enjoy the best children's books about skeletons that provide an overview of all the bones in the human body.
+They will especially enjoy the children's books about skeletons that provide an overview of all the bones in the human body.
 Meanwhile, here are some pretty strange facts about the skeletal system that will fascinate curious little minds.
 From the incredible self-healing power to the amazing connectivity of thousands of tiny bones that allow people to move, jump, dance, run, climb, and accomplish other incredible physical feats.

 (1) Babies have 300 bones when they first enter the world.